 It was that fascination and focus that informed his Research Tested Collection, especially the collection’s signature piece the backcountry "Slack" vest.

-Now in it’s fourth generation, the Slack Vest’s initial design process started with Guch seeing a major flaw in the way he was managing his backcountry gear when accessing the backcountry with snowmobiles.
+Now in it’s fifth generation, the Slack Vest’s initial design process started with Guch seeing a major flaw in the way he was managing his backcountry gear when accessing the backcountry with snowmobiles.
 He noticed that he would ride with the sleds to a spot, backcountry packs loaded with food, water and extra gear, but then dump the packs for most of the day, and shuttling and riding without shovels and probes would ensue.
 It’s bad protocol and he wanted to figure out a way to make sure he always had his basic rescue tools at all times.
 To him, the vest was a solution to this problem and it could function and be a part of his everyday outerwear kit.
 Its low-profile design allows you to wear it while riding on chair lifts, in the cat, car, heli, etc.

 Who and what type of riding is this vest for?
 It was designed for backcountry riders who want a low-profile way to carry and organize their gear.
 It works good for a pretty wide range of riding styles and experience levels.
 We’ve put in endless days wearing the vest and found it great for ski and snowboard side-country laps, snowmobile access, cat skiing, heli, car shuttle rope road runs, and even the boot packer short days split boarding.